Origins of morality

 Morality came to pass without any conversations with angels.

-I will walk you through the history using theft as an example.
-Thou shalt not steal derived from human interaction and discourse.
+Let's look at theft.
+Thou shalt not steal - a moral derived from human interaction and discourse.

 Lucy-lou went out to the woods and picked a basket of berries.
 She walked four miles to the location and four miles back again.
 Upon her return she laid the basket down and went to the river for a swim to cool off and clean herself.